 But Lethal Weapon 2, arguably the best entry in the series, made up for it in other ways.
 For one thing, there was still plenty to explore in regards to our deadly duo’s newfound brotherhood.
-It was rewarding to see their relationship forged, but just as satisfying to see it blossom, a fact beautifully encapsulated during the film’s infamous bomb-on-a-toilet, a masterclass of comedy and heartfelt drama that put the majority of action movies to shame.
+It was rewarding to see their relationship forged, but just as satisfying to see it blossom, a fact beautifully encapsulated during the film’s infamous bomb-on-a-toilet scene, a masterclass of comedy and heartfelt drama that put the majority of action movies to shame.
 We’d been here before, but in many ways the two had more to lose this time around.
 They had each other.

-The addition of Rene Russo’s Lorna Cole freshened things enough for Lethal Weapon 3.
+The addition of Rene Russo’s Lorna Cole freshened things just enough for Lethal Weapon 3.
 Riggs was still without a life partner thanks to an incredible run of bad luck in the love department (though it should be said he did make his own luck to some degree).
 Trilogies had also become something of a prerequisite by the early 90s, and there was enough unfinished business to warrant a third outing.
-The main issue was Riggs and Rog treading old ground, but the film was smart enough to switch roles, a sub-narrative about inner-city gun crime allowing Rog the chance to finally play bad cop.
+The main issue was Riggs and Rog treading old ground, but the film was smart enough to pull off a formula switcheroo, a sub-narrative about inner-city gun crime allowing Rog the chance to finally play bad cop.
 There was still an element of overfamiliarity, and an uninspired finale felt just a little tacked-on and unearned, but it was a fine action movie with some truly memorable scenes, even if it did fall short of its predecessor’s immaculate standards.
 Lethal Weapon 3 felt like a new paint job for the same super-charged hot rod.
 It still had a certain edge, but the series, just like its characters, had embraced the routines of middle age.

 We’re dinosaurs headed for extinction.Capt.
 Ed Murphy